SeiryuZ/HemeWeb/proposal/README.md

 HemeLB [1], a fluid dynamic simulation software that is used for the study of blood flow, have complex workflow that makes it challenging for doctors and scientists to use.
-To run a simulation, one has to configure a range of tools that is needed for each steps of the workflow with the correct parameters and inputs.
+To run a simulation, one has to configure a range of tools that are needed for each steps of the workflow with the correct parameters and inputs.
 Moreover, each steps require highly varying computing resources, from personal PC to supercomputer that is non-trivial to acquire access to.
 These facts, coupled with